TheMysticSword/MysticsItems/README.md

 You can also report the bug on the [itch.io board](https://itch.io/board/1788781/issue-tracker) if you don't have an account on GitHub but have one on itch.io.

 ### Configuration
-The mod creates two config files on the first launch:
+The mod creates several config files on the first launch:
 * MysticsItems_General.cfg - general mod settings
 * MysticsItems_Balance.cfg - item and equipment value tweaking
+* MysticsItems_ContentToggle.cfg - enable or disable specific items, equipment and other content

 ### Mod compatibility
 This mod supports ItemStats and BetterUI buff tooltips.
 If you want to add Mystic's Items support for your own mod, read [this document](https://github.com/TheMysticSword/MysticsItems/blob/main/FORMODDERS.md).

+### Languages
+The mod is available in English, Russian, French and Spanish.
+Turkish translation will be brought back in the future.

 ### Donations
 The credits section below includes some of the team members' personal donation links (certain members don't have one for personal reasons).